Back to Blog

 Mistakes That Kill Your CRP Earnings

 4. Switching niches every week.
 The algorithm needs time to understand who your content is for.
-Constantly changing topics confuses it and tanks your reach.

 Track CRP performance by niche